 Make sure you have checked the box ‘Allow field to be populated dynamically’ and entered the field label as the parameter name.
 Check the Gravity Forms documentation for a detailed explanation Other forms

 Next, we have to create our request a quote page.
+This is not applicable for inline forms.
 And add the form to the page.
 Simply create a new page in WordPress and include your form on the page.
 Hooking up the configurator

 Finally we have to link the form to the product configurator.
 Version 1.x Go to your current configurator theme and go to the “Settings” tab.
 Next, locate the “Totals” heading.
 There you will find a setting called “Configurator button type“.
 Select “Request Quote“.
 Version 2.x Go to your current configurator template and go to the “Configurator button” tab.
 There you will find a setting called “Configurator button type“.
 Select “Request Quote“.
 You will now see an additional setting: “form page“.
 This is the page your form is located on.
 Select the page where the form is located on.
 Finally, save the settings.
 Note: At this moment we only support forms directly embedded on pages.
 Embedding the form in a popup might work, though the popup has to be located on the selected page.
 Result Now you should be redirected to the selected page when clicking the button request quote.
 Also, if you have configured everything correctly, you should see that the fields have been pre-filled with the configuration values.